ivychen/goodviews/README.md

 movies.
 - Showings can be booked up to the Theater capacity (`seat_info` attribute).
 - TimeSlots can be before Movie release date (due to previews, etc.)
-- Collections are weak entity sets of Users, as the name of a Collection requires the user id to uniquely identify them.
-We allow multiple Users to create Collections with the same name (ie. “Watchlist”, “To Watch”, etc.).

 03-01-2018: